TheDrw/WashingMachineGameJam/README.md

 I use Unity Camera Asset, CCTV, to follow the mouse movement smoothly.
 For level transitions between scenes, I used the tutorial [Makin' Stuff Look Good](https://www.youtube.com/watch?v=LnAoD7hgDxw).
 You can check out how I connected it into the game in the [TransitionsManager](https://github.com/TheDrw/WashingMachineGameJam/tree/master/WashingMachineGameJam/Assets/Camera).
 I used a free skybox asset from [Boxophobic](https://assetstore.unity.com/publishers/20529).
 The font is [BradBunR](https://github.com/TheDrw/WashingMachineGameJam/tree/master/WashingMachineGameJam/Assets/Core/Font).
 And that's all I think at the moment.

 ## Unity Concepts I implement That Might Be Useful For The Novice
 * **Folder organization**.
 I think this is the most over looked concept.
 For the most part, I like having my files separated by their general abstract representation in the game.
 You can take a [look](/WashingMachineGameJam/Assets/) to get a general sense of what I mean.
 I follow it for the most part.
-I see people making files like scripts, prefabs, etc, but personally, I don't like that because there's already a [search by type](https://docs.unity3d.com/Manual/ProjectView.html) function in the project window that does that for you.
+I see people making files like scripts, prefabs, etc, on the assets folder, but personally, I don't like that because there's already a [search by type](https://docs.unity3d.com/Manual/ProjectView.html) function in the project window that does that for you if you need to see files by types.
 It also follows my namespace convention, so I know what dependencies I am importing when coding.

 * **Presistent Game Objects**.
 There are objects I don't [destroy on load](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html), and they are loaded in the \_PRELOAD scene and live throughout the game once started.
 They are the [LevelSelectorManager](/WashingMachineGameJam/Assets/Core/LevelSelect/), [SoundManager](/WashingMachineGameJam/Assets/Core/Sound/),